nsu-syspro/haskell-trees-wwshjts/README.md

 So when supporting functions below, try to come up with a solution to this problem that *does not* require `Ord v` for values.

-If you find yourself stuck, return to this section and checkout hints below.
+If you find yourself stuck, return to this section and check out hints below.

 <details>
 <summary>Hint</summary>